Your guide to preventing falls, maintaining mobility, and relieving pain for years to come.

 Strength training is another key part of the “do” category, Dr. Vasileff says.
 “It’s a good idea to focus on quad, hamstring, and glute strength,” he says.
 These muscles surround your hips and provide support, along with your core—which is another area to focus on.
 “Strengthening your core helps to normalize your walking pattern and stabilize how your pelvis and hips move,” Dr. Vasileff says.
 That translates to less pain and better hip mobility.

-Try incorporating any or all of the following five exercises into your routine two or three days per week.
+Try incorporating any or all of the following hip exercises into your routine two or three days per week.

 Loop a resistance band above your knees (least resistance), below your knees (medium resistance), or around your ankles (greatest resistance).
 Bend knees slightly with your feet hip-width apart.